google/applied-machine-learning-intensive/v2/03_regression/08_regression_with_tensorflow/slides.md

 <!--
 We have created numerous regression models in this course using both scikit-learn and TensorFlow.
-These models have all be "classic" models, but that is about to change.
+These models have all been "classic" models, but that is about to change.

 In this unit, we are going to build a regression model using a deep neural